kmcd/codecast/01_command_line/script.md

   Transporting Files over a Network
   What good is a network unless we know how to move files across it?
 There are many programs that move data over networks.
-We will cover two of them now and several more in later sections. ftp—Transfer Files with the File Transfer Protocol One of the true “classic” programs, ftp gets its name from the protocol it uses, the File Transfer Protocol.
+We will cover two of them now and several more in later sections. ftp—Transfer Files with the File Transfer Protocol One of the true "classic" programs, ftp gets its name from the protocol it uses, the File Transfer Protocol.
 FTP is used widely on the Internet for file downloads.
 Most, if not all, web browsers support it, and you often see URIs starting with the protocol ftp://.
   Before there were web browsers, there was the ftp program. ftp is used to communicate with FTP servers, machines that contain files that can be uploaded and downloaded over a network.
   FTP (in its original form) is not secure, because it sends account names and passwords in cleartext.
 This means that they are not encrypted and any- one sniffing the network can see them.
 Because of this, almost all FTP done over the Internet is done by anonymous FTP servers.
 An anonymous server allows anyone to log in using the login name anonymous and a meaningless password.
   In the following example, we show a typical session with the ftp pro- gram downloading an Ubuntu ISO image located in the /pub/cd_images/ Ubuntu-8.04 directory of the anonymous FTP server fileserver.